TommasoSitzia/frob/README.md

 # Dataset

-The dataset used in this work consists of a CSV file and a shapefile, both provided here.
-These files were generated from various sources, which are explained in detail in.
+The dataset used in this work consists of a CSV file and a shapefile, both provided [here] (https://github.com/TommasoSitzia/frob/tree/3352f45dabd20adba524c2982f61289d563d51f0/data).
+These files were generated from various sources, which are explained in detail in the manuscript [here].

 # Code